UKCloud/documentation/articles/managed-services/man-patching-faq.md

 ### Customer environment configuration

-**General** - For UKCloud to correctly scan for and apply OS patches, the customer must agree to and configure port 445 to be open on all virtual machines and associated operating systems opted-in to this service.
+**General** - For UKCloud to correctly scan for and apply OS patches, the customer must agree to enabling and configuring the Server Message Block (SMB) protocol by ensuring Ports 445 and 139 (both are over TCP) are open on all virtual machines and associated operating systems opted-in to this service.

 **Linux Only** - To provide secure communication between UKCloud's centralised patch management platform and a customer's virtual machine, we use key-based SSH sessions, reducing the need to share credentials.
 As such, we'll need the following prerequisites to be fulfilled ***on each virtual machine*** subscribing to this service: